brabaramor/brabaramor/README.md

 ✍️ I'm currently doing a Database Administrator course at IF-RS (Instituto Federal do Rio Grande do Sul), because I did the Database Fundaments course at IF-RS and at the university and I really liked learning about that.

-🖥️ So far, I've coded some lines in markup, style sheet and programming languages like:
+🖥️ So far, I've coded some lines in markup, style sheet and programming languages like these and also in SQL tools:

 <div align="middle">
 <p>